The case for Australian equities

 And investors should remember that the Australian market is not just limited to the large end of town.
 In fact, the Australian small- and mid-cap segment has been home to several future leaders, which have generated value for investors as they’ve graduated to the large-cap arena.

-One such prominent recent example is the sleep apnoea equipment technology specialist ResMed, founded in 1989, which graduated into the S&P/ASX 50 Index in September 2021, and now has a market capitalisation of more than $47 billion.
+One such prominent recent example is Pilbara Minerals, an independent hard-rock lithium operation founded in 2005, which graduated into the S&P/ASX 50 Index in December 2022, and now has a market capitalisation of A$10.5 billion.

 In Australia, we’ve witnessed other mid-cap and small-cap businesses evolve from an idea to established international businesses, including now well-known names such as Domino’s and CSL.